 As a result of the continued fines, he was forced to sell his home at a what he claims to be “a major loss” to avoid foreclosure.

 “It just dawned on me there are people that strap on a gun every day to protect me and the people I love.
 It’s a small flag, but it stands for a big ‘thank you’.”

-He is not taking this sitting down, he is returning to court to contest these fees.
+Larry isn’t one to buckle under pressure though.
+He now has a court date set for this year after a seven year battle.
 Where do you stand on this issue?
 Should a veteran have to lose his home over a small flag?
 First Coast News provides additional information and an interview with Larry Murphy in this clip.